Daviesss/davie-ridescan-integration/README.md

 Every row in a CSV is a timestamped telemetry message from one of three ROS 2 topics, captured in real time as Davie navigated the perimeter loop.
 A single run produces hundreds of rows interleaving odom, scan, and cmd_vel messages at roughly 20-30Hz across the full mission duration.

+**What each file contains:**

+Every row in a CSV is a timestamped telemetry message from one of three ROS 2 topics, captured in real time as Davie navigated the perimeter loop.
+A single run produces hundreds of rows interleaving `odom`, `scan`, and `cmd_vel` messages across the full mission duration.

 **What RideScan learns from them:**

 By processing all 15 files, RideScan builds a statistical model of normal behavior across every phase of the mission: